asiliskender/CarND-LaneLines-P1/writeup_template.md

 One potential shortcoming would be robustness, it can only detect the line in the Region of interest.

-Other potensial shortcoming is cury roads and lanemarks.
+Other potential shortcoming is cury roads and lanemarks.

 ### 3. Suggest possible improvements to your pipeline